A Wealthsimple RRSP account can help you save towards retirement while enjoying tax-sheltered returns and portfolio growth.

 Registered Retirement Savings Plans (RRSPs) are government-registered plans designed to hold investments that provide income to you later in retirement.

-With a Wealthsimple RRSP, you are able to make contributions up to your deductions limit.
+With a Wealthsimple RRSP, you can make contributions up to your deductions limit.

 During your contribution years, your Wealthsimple RRSP earns returns (income, dividends, capital gains, etc.) that grow tax-free.

-This tax-deferred status enjoyed by RRSPs is why they are a great tool for retirement planning.
+This tax-deferred status enjoyed by RRSPs is why they are an excellent tool for retirement planning.

 If you are wondering how your RRSP savings can grow over time, there are several calculators online that allow you to play around with various numbers to get estimates.